 There is only one "brand" of gasoline throughout the country of Mexico because the petroleum industry is government owned.
 Although there has been talk in recent years of "privatizing" PEMEX into a publicly traded company, it has yet to come to fruition.
 As a result, gas prices have remained relatively stable for years with only modest increases once or twice annually.

-There are now 3 PEMEX stations on the island and since the same family owns all 3 stations, prices remain relatively the same at all locations so there is no need to try to price compare before filling up the tank.
+There are now 4 PEMEX stations on the island and since the same family owns 3 of the 4 stations, prices remain relatively the same at all locations so there is no need to try to price compare before filling up the tank.

 The original and only gas station on the island up until 2003 is located on Ave Juarez ~